Fettenderi/fettenderi.github.io/content/games/projectmecha_alien.md

 Through this experience, I learned a tough lesson: beware of scope creep, as it can turn a good idea into a complete mess.

-Despite the challenges, I really enjoyed working with my teammate [Unconcious Motifs](https://unconscious-motifs.itch.io).
+Despite the challenges, I really enjoyed working with my teammate [Unconscious Motifs](https://unconscious-motifs.itch.io).
 He created an incredible dynamic OST for the game, which, along with the buildings I designed as props, were probably the best parts of the project.

 <div class = "gallery">
 {{ resize_image(path="static/images/projectmecha_alien/image2.png", width=230, height=200, op="fill")}}